Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 It is important that the `ProcessingStatus` is changed when [handling messages].
 That way the Koppeltaal server knows a message has been handled.
 Make sure to mark unprocessable messages as `Failed`, also providing an exception description.

 #### Activity Definitions
 `ActivityDefinitions` are treated somewhat different than the rest of the FHIR resources.
 They are of resource type `Other` and the content is as such not defined in the FHIR spec.
 In Koppeltaal, they should be created or updated without the use of Message resource bundles.
-A simple http POST request containing the [ActivityDefinition] in the request body suffices to create the ActivityDefinition.
+A simple http POST request containing the [ActivityDefinition] in the request body suffices to create an ActivityDefinition.

 ### Additional features